 On-chip peripheral modules are accessed in two states or three states.
 The data bus width is 8 bits or 16 bits depending on the register.
-For details on the data bus width and number of accessing states of each register, refer to section 22, List of Registers.
+For description on the data bus width and number of accessing states of each register, refer to section 22.1, Register Addresses (Address Order).
 Registers with 16-bit data bus width can be accessed by word size only.
 Registers with 8-bit data bus width can be accessed by byte or word size.
-When a register with 8-bit data bus width is accessed by word size, access is completed in two cycles.
+When a register with 8-bit data bus width is accessed by word size, a bus cycle occurs twice.
 In two-state access, the operation timing is the same as that for on-chip memory.

 Figure 2.10 shows the operation timing in the case of three-state access to an on-chip peripheral module.